dreamgrove/dreamgrove/content/feral/compendium.md

 <br>[T30 Sustained Cleave/AoE](https://www.wowhead.com/ptr-2/talent-calc/druid/feral/DARAUEEBCQZCFRUExhUQBBOVRURRQVFVYRVBQCFE)

 ### 2pc+2pc Talent Builds
-<br>Plays the same builds as T30, except you can swap a point in {{< spell 390902 "Carnivorous Instincts" >}} to {{< spell 391889 "Adaptive Swarm" >}} for the burst and cleave builds for a small gain if you want.
+- Plays the same builds as T30, except you can swap a point in {{< spell 390902 "Carnivorous Instincts" >}} to {{< spell 391889 "Adaptive Swarm" >}} for the burst and cleave builds for a small gain if you want.
-<br>As mentioned earlier, you should sim your character to see if it’s worth going to 2pc 2pc: generally it is worth due to the item level gain, but will vary e.g. tier from LFR or lower M+ catalyst vs Heroic raid.
+- As mentioned earlier, you should sim your character to see if it’s worth going to 2pc 2pc: generally it is worth due to the item level gain, but will vary e.g. tier from LFR or lower M+ catalyst vs Heroic raid.

 ### T31 4pc Talent Builds (Amirdrassil tier-set)